Skip to Content

 Kids will enjoy watching the magic as the colors spread!
 Set aside to dry.

-Clip the clothespins onto a scrap of cardboard before painting.
+To make it easier to pain, clip the clothespins onto a scrap of cardboard first.
 This way you can hold and turn the cardboard without getting paint all over your hands.

 Five clothespins clipped on piece of cardboard being painted black with paintbrush